dbear496/spotify-scripts/README.md

 ### SCRIPTS
  - muteads.sh - Mutes Spotify sound while ads are playing.
  - pausenext.sh - Pauses playback when the next song starts.
 This is useful when you want to finish the current song before pausing.
- - install.sh - This script installs the scripts automatically.
+ - install.sh - Installs the scripts automatically.
+(See INSTALLING section below.)
+ - uninstall.sh - Uninstalls the scripts automatically.
 (See INSTALLING section below.)

 ### INSTALLING